-Classes meet at various sites in communities throughout DuPage County, including Addison, Aurora, Bensenville, Bloomingdale, Carol Stream, Downers Grove, Elmhurst, Glen Ellyn, Glendale Heights, Hinsdale, Naperville, Oakbrook Terrace, Villa Park, West Chicago, Westmont, Wheaton, Wood Dale and Woodridge.
-Reading and/or math classes meet in Bloomingdale, Glen Ellyn, Naperville, Westmont, Wheaton and Woodridge.
+Classes meet at various sites in communities throughout DuPage County, including Addison, Aurora, Bensenville, Bloomingdale, Carol Stream, Downers Grove, Elmhurst, Glen Ellyn, Glendale Heights, Naperville, West Chicago, Westmont, Wheaton, and Woodridge.
+Reading and/or math classes meet at the main campus in Glen Ellyn.

-Classes meet one to four days per week for two or three hours.
-Most classes take place Monday to Thursday in the morning or evening.
+Classes meet two days per week for two or three hours.
+Most classes take place Monday through Thursday in the morning or evening.
 A few classes meet on weekends.

 Tutors commit to one session per week for a minimum of one semester.
 Other volunteers work as little as once per semester.
 PEP matches your interests and availability with the program's current needs.

 PEP requires that all volunteer classroom tutors complete a 12-hour training series prior to working in the program.
 Training includes the following topics: PEP orientation, the adult learner, cultural differences, learning/teaching styles, instructional techniques, assessment, materials, resources and lesson planning.